xaviershay/blog/_posts/2018-05-02-reinventing-organizations-review.md

 > "We aim to make money without knowing how we do it, as opposed to the old way
 > of losing money knowing exactly how we lose it.”

 Many of the companies surveyed weren't just successful—they were industry leaders.
 Buurtzorg in the Netherlands has grown to [14,000 employees in 10 years](https://corporate-rebels.com/buurtzorg/) and continues to grow.
-FAVI, a car parts manufactur, is the only manufacturer left in their region and turned a profit through the crashes of 2008 and 2012 while avoiding layoffs.
+FAVI, a car parts manufacturer, is the only manufacturer left in their region and turned a profit through the crashes of 2008 and 2012 while avoiding layoffs.
 Since the book was published we have more examples such as Zappos and Medium.

 Is it possible that these organizations would be more effective with a traditional management structure?
 Perhaps in some cases (AES/Zappos/Medium?), very unlikely in others (Buurtzorg/FAVI?), but this question sets a needlessly high bar.
 Given the potential human benefits, and creation of a space where people can bring their full selves and creativity to work, I'm mostly interested in whether self-management can be _viable_.

 This approach of results-without-knowing-it reminds me of the [illegible/legible dichotomy from _Seeing Like A State_](https://www.ribbonfarm.com/2010/07/26/a-big-little-idea-called-legibility/).
 By making success legible to certain measures, it's dangerously easy to extinguish the hidden components of that success.

 In addition to top line revenue and growth, some of this success can be attributed to lower costs.
-Self-organizing companies keep their functional units as small as possible, prefering wherever feasible to have responsibilities handled within teams themselves.
+Self-organizing companies keep their functional units as small as possible, preferring wherever feasible to have responsibilities handled within teams themselves.
 This makes no sense from a hard economic perspective but the companies found "the economies of scale and skill resulting from staff functions are often outweighed by the diseconomies of motivation produced."
 In other words, having teams be responsible for typical support functions such as budgeting, training, and procurement enabled teams to feel strong ownership over their results.

 Further, companies were able to temporarily scale down costs in economic downturns.
 FAVI collectively decided to work less and take a pay cut rather than layoffs, which enabled them to keep their group cohesion and accelerate out of the downturn once it reversed.